 - The final decision on the appropriateness of a placement in Hailey Hall School of a pupil must be one in which parent/carer, school, pupil and local authority are in agreement.

-- The sending LA will fund transport to and from school for the duration of the child’s placement as deemed appropriate by the school and contact the parent/carer to inform them of the arrangements made.
+- It is the decision of the LA to fund transport to and from school for the duration of the child’s placement as deemed appropriate by the school and contact the parent/carer to inform them of the arrangements made.

-- Where the school has concerns about the proposed admission of a pupil and the school requires additional funding to accommodate the pupil’s more complex needs, whilst ensuring that the education and development of other pupils at Hailey Hall School are not negatively impacted by resources and/or funds being diverted for the pupil in question, the school will contact the Special Educational Needs Group in order to discuss additional funding or resources (see section B of the full Admission Policy).
+- Where the school has concerns about the proposed admission of a pupil and the school requires additional funding to accommodate the pupil’s more complex needs, whilst ensuring that the education and development of other pupils at Hailey Hall School are not negatively impacted by resources and/or funds being diverted for the pupil in question, the school will contact the Special Educational Needs Group in order to discuss additional funding or resources.

 - The school reserves the right to further discuss funding should the needs of the pupil change during their time at the school.